BREXIT - The Current Position relating to IP Rights

 EU Trade Marks and EU Designs

-EU28 applications which are still pending on withdrawal day will not be cloned.
-However, applicants can refile in the UK if they wish, and provided this is done within nine months of the UK’s withdrawal, the EU filing/priority date will be retained.
-The UKIPO filing procedures will be amended with immediate effect from Brexit day to enable applications to be filed based on EU28 pending applications.
+EU28 applications which are still pending at the end of the transition period will not be cloned.
+However, applicants can refile in the UK if they wish, and provided this is done within nine months of the end of the transition period, the EU filing/priority date will be retained.
+The UKIPO filing procedures will be amended with immediate effect from the end of the transition period to enable applications to be filed based on EU28 pending applications.

-After the UK’s withdrawal, it will be necessary to file separately in the UK as well as the EU.
+After the end of the transition period, it will be necessary to file separately in the UK as well as the EU.

 The UK Chartered Institutes (CIPA and CITMA) are lobbying the UK Government to explore with the EU ways in which the UK can continue to participate in the EU trade marks and designs systems after the end of the transition period.
 Consultations are also ongoing regarding the rules on the address for service for UK national rights.